Trishanthsai/ASEIOS-SOC/README.md

 ## Offline AI-Powered Security Operations Center for Air-Gapped Networks

-ASEISSOC is an **offline-first Security Operations Center (SOC)** designed for air-gapped and high-security environments where sensitive security data cannot depend on cloud services or internet connectivity.
+ASEIOSSOC is an **offline-first Security Operations Center (SOC)** designed for air-gapped and high-security environments where sensitive security data cannot depend on cloud services or internet connectivity.

 It helps analysts **ingest, analyze, correlate, and investigate security logs** from systems such as Windows, Linux, firewalls, antivirus/EDR, databases, and applications.

-ASEISSOC combines **rule-based threat detection, event correlation, attack timeline reconstruction, IOC analysis, MITRE ATT&CK mapping, and locally hosted AI** to turn large volumes of raw logs into an understandable security investigation.
+ASEIOSSOC combines **rule-based threat detection, event correlation, attack timeline reconstruction, IOC analysis, MITRE ATT&CK mapping, and locally hosted AI** to turn large volumes of raw logs into an understandable security investigation.

 > **Bring the intelligence to the data — not the sensitive data to the cloud.**